Feet First: Stunts

 The skyscraper sequence used techniques similar to those on Lloyd's most famous film, the silent Safety Last!
 (1923).
 The scene was filmed without special effects or back projection.
 Before the scene in the 1962 compilation film Harold Lloyd's World of Comedy (produced by Lloyd), a title card reads:

 "This sequence was made without trick photography and before process was perfected.
 The action — at all times — actually occurred as high up as you see it happen."

-The impression of height was achieved by use of a skyscraper façade built on the roof of the Southern California Gas Company building on South Broadway in Los Angeles.
+The impression of height was achieved by use of a skyscraper façade built on the roof of the Southern California Gas Company building at 848 South Broadway in Los Angeles.
 Lloyd had previously used this technique in Safety Last! at a location only a few blocks away from that used for Feet First.
 The concluding sequence of the climb, in which Harold Horne falls from the building with a rope attached to his foot, briefly uses back projection for a mid shot.
+In the background, the Eastern Columbia Building and Cecil Hotel can be seen.